OliverMensahDev/Infrastructure-Application-Domain-Layered-Architecture/README.md

 ```

 The code above would be the basis for refactoring to achieve code that is completely independent of any infrastructure using the Domain, Application and Infrastructure layered architecture

+## Using Domain, Application and Infrastructure layered architecture